 - 1. Integrating civil rights enforcement throughout the agency, including in every program that receives federal funding. - 2.
 Delegating enforcement activities.
 Whenever possible, agencies should delegate compliance reviews from their headquarters offices to agency divisions and to regional or district offices, and to state recipients to perform on subrecipients.
-Funding recipients should be required to report data and other infederal agencies may refer complainants to private attorneys, reserving cases with the largest impact for the federal agency to pursue. - 3.
+Funding recipients should be required to report data and other information and perform self-analyses that federal staff can use to determine compliance.
+Similarly, federal agencies may refer complainants to private attorneys, reserving cases with the largest impact for the federal agency to pursue. - 3.
 Implementing oversight mechanisms.
 Commission recommendations named four levels where oversight for civil rights enforcement was essential.
-These are (1) the Department of Justice's (DOJ) overdelegation of civil rights responsibilities from headquarters to operating divisions or administrations and to field offices; (3) agency or departmental responsibilities with respect to contracting organizations; and (4) agencies' promulgation of Title VI enforcement among federal funding recipients with
+These are (1) the Department of Justice's (DOJ) oversight responsibilities for the Title VI enforcement of all other federal agencies; (2) intradepartmental delegation of civil rights responsibilities from headquarters to operating divisions or administrations and to field offices; (3) agency or departmental responsibilities with respect to contracting organizations; and (4) agencies' promulgation of Title VI enforcement among federal funding recipients with subrecipients, particularly states.